IanBurke1/MobAppDevUWP/README.md

 For this project, I have used Microsoft [Visual Studio 2017](https://www.visualstudio.com/vs/whatsnew/).

 ### C# and XAML
-[C#](https://docs.microsoft.com/en-us/dotnet/csharp/) (pronounced C Sharo) is a hybrid of C and C++, it is a Microsoft programming language.
+[C#](https://docs.microsoft.com/en-us/dotnet/csharp/) (pronounced C Sharp) is a hybrid of C and C++, it is a Microsoft programming language.
 C# is an object-oriented programming language used with XAML-based Web services on the .NET platform and designed for improving productivity in the development of Web Applications.

 [XAML](https://msdn.microsoft.com/en-us/library/cc295302.aspx?f=255&MSPPError=-2147217396) (Extensible Application Markup Language) is an XML-based markup language developed by Microsoft.
 It it tpically used to create an application's user interface.
 It's basically behind the visual presentation of an application just like HTML is the language behind the visual presentation of a Web Page.